 - Be aware that brands don’t comment ‘DM to work with us’ on photos.
 Instead, brands who take ambassador marketing seriously will have a page on their website that’s dedicated to recruiting ambassadors, like this one from Huel.
 Also be careful of social pages with ‘DM to collab’ in the bio.

 - Legitimate brands will not ask you for personal details such as banking info and passwords or private photographs.
 Query these requests immediately.

 - Brands asking you to pay upfront for items in exchange for exposure should be questioned.
 As an ambassador, you should be paid for your efforts, whether that’s in the form of a commission fee or receiving free products — not the other way around.

 - If you’re contacted by a brand you’ve never heard of before, make sure you do a proper background check.
 Alternatively, if you are contacted by a popular brand, but the account is not verified by a blue tick, then it could be an imposter account.
 When in doubt, reach out to the verified brand directly to ask them if they intended to send you an invite to their ambassador programme.

 - Dodgy URL’s that spell a renowned brand’s name slightly wrong are fake websites.
 Always check the correct spelling of a brand’s URL on their verified social pages.

-Brandbassador is a reputable online platform through which we connect social media users with brands through brand ambassador campaigns and missions.
-Our aim is to connect companies with people that already genuinely love their products.
+Our reputable online platform connects social media users with brands through brand ambassador campaigns and missions.
+Our aim is to connect companies with people that already genuinely love their products to help create buzz on social media.
 Our work helps prevent fraudulent dealings by ensuring that real brands are connected with real people.
-If you’d like to learn more, with us today.
+If you’d like to learn more, book a demo with us today.